Sears Gallagher

-1955 Died in West Roxbury, MA, June 9

 Training and early career

-Gallagher was born in South Boston to parents who were members of the city's mercantile class; his father was a cabinetmaker and stove merchant and his mother was a descendant of Massachusetts Bay Colony pilgrims.
+Gallagher was born April 30, 1869 in South Boston to parents who were members of the city's mercantile class; his father was a cabinetmaker and stove merchant and his mother was a descendant of Massachusetts Bay Colony pilgrims.
 He seems to have had a natural talent for drawing, remarked on by family and friends in his early years.
-During the time he was a student at the English High School of Boston he also studied with artist George H. Bartlett (1839–1923) in a private night school.
+During the time he was a student at the English High School of Boston he also studied with artist George H. Bartlett in a private night school.
 He had a drawing selected for exhibition at the Boston Art Club in 1887, when he was only 18.
 While launching his career as an illustrator for magazines and books, he also pursued a career as an artist of etchings and watercolors, enhancing that career through additional training, first in Boston and then in Paris.
-For about two years, from 1887 to 1889, he studied figure drawing and worked in the Boston studio of Italian-born art teacher and muralist, Tommaso Juglaris (1844–1925).
-Chambers, 2007, p.
-162. Gallagher also received instruction, especially in the techniques of etching, from Charles H. Woodbury (1865–1946), an accomplished and successful artist who founded the Ogunquit School of Art in Maine.
+For about two years, from 1887 to 1889, he studied figure drawing and worked in the Boston studio of Italian-born art teacher and muralist, Tommaso Juglaris.
+Gallagher also received instruction, especially in the techniques of etching, from Charles H. Woodbury, an accomplished and successful artist who founded the Ogunquit School of Art in Maine.
 Gallagher and Woodbury remained lifelong friends.
-After Juglaris returned to Italy, Gallagher began studying with Samuel Peter Rolt Triscott (1846–1925), an English-born painter with a growing reputation in Boston.
+After Juglaris returned to Italy, Gallagher began studying with Samuel Peter Rolt Triscott, an English-born painter with a growing reputation in Boston.

 In 1892, Triscott and Gallagher made a summer trip to Monhegan Island, off the coast of Maine.
 Monhegan, which Gallagher visited regularly for the next 40 years and where he bought a house in 1904, was a frequent subject of his painting.
 Its rocky shore and bold cliffs appear in such works as Crashing Surf, Monhegan, Maine.
 His summer visits to Monhegan were often followed by fishing and sketching trips in the fall to the White Mountains of New Hampshire.

 In April 1895, Gallagher married Charlotte Dodge and shortly thereafter left on a honeymoon to Europe, beginning in England but with the apparent goal of settling in Paris for further instruction.
-Like such other Americans as Woodbury, F. W. Benson, Edmund Tarbell (1862–1938), and Childe Hassam (1859–1935), Gallagher joined the ateliers of Jean-Paul Laurens (1838–1921) and Jean-Joseph Benjamin-Constant (1845–1902) at the Académie Julian and settled in to study and paint.
+Like such other Americans as Woodbury, F. W. Benson, Edmund Tarbell, and Childe Hassam, Gallagher joined the ateliers of Jean-Paul Laurens and Jean-Joseph Benjamin-Constant at the Académie Julian and settled in to study and paint.
 Two of his watercolors from his work there were selected for inclusion in the 1896 Paris Salon.

 By the time he and his wife returned to Boston in 1896, his reputation as a watercolorist and his success in Europe established him as an important young artist.
-Gallagher purchased a house in West Roxbury, MA, close to Boston, in 1897 and settled into a life of middle-class ease, remaining in the same house until his death.
+Gallagher purchased a house in West Roxbury, Massachusetts, close to Boston, in 1897 and settled into a life of middle-class ease, remaining in the same house until his death.
 A son, Bradford, was born in 1904, and a daughter, Katherine, in 1906.